ycyinchao/RDVP-MSD/README.md

 The more results of evaluation are also in [Google Drive](https://drive.google.com/file/d/1hXv3FRA-5q3IdZIji6a5u76P8PTpZi0Y/view?usp=sharing).

- ## 4. Demo
+ ## 4.Demo

  We further prepare a [jupyter notebook demo](https://github.com/ycyinchao/RDVP-MSD/blob/main/demo.ipynb) for visualization.
  1. Complete the following steps in the shell before opening the jupyter notebook. \
- The virtualenv environment named RDVP-MSD needs to be created first following [Quick Start](#3.2 Create and activate conda environment).
+ The virtualenv environment named RDVP-MSD needs to be created first following [Quick Start](#3.2Create and activate conda environment).
 ```
 pip install notebook
 pip install ipykernel ipywidgets